ggxchain/documentation/docs/wasm.md

----
-id: learn-wasm
-title: WebAssembly (Wasm)
-sidebar_label: WebAssembly (Wasm)
-description: Learn how Wasm plays a role in Polkadot's runtime.
-keywords: [webassembly, wasm, runtime]
-slug: ../learn-wasm
----

-WebAssembly is used in Polkadot and Substrate as the compilation target for the runtime.
+WebAssembly is used in Substrate as the compilation target for the runtime.

 ## What is WebAssembly?